rcsb/rcsb-stats/README.md

-# Statistics
-Shared code to compute archive-wide statistics, like the number of non-hydrogen atoms.

-# Statistics
+# Computing Archive-Wide Statistics
+Compute archive-wide statistics such as the total number of non-hydrogen atoms in all archive entries.
+Powered by the RCSB Search API and BinaryCIF.

 | Task   | Description       | Count         |
 |--------|-------------------|---------------|
 | Task01 | Count Heavy Atoms | 2,200,914,737 |